TryItOnline/tiodocker/README.md

 ## Getting the image

-You can build the image yourself:
+You can build the image yourself.
+Run in the root of the repo:

 ```bash
 docker build --no-cache=true -t tryitonline/tryitoffline .